viamrobotics/docs/docs/tutorials/try-viam.md

 ### Base Configuration

+The "left" and "right" attributes represent the motors corresponding to the left and right sides of the rover.
+Since we named the motors "left" and "right", the lists of motors for the left and right sides are simply "left", and "right", respectively.
 Its type is “base” and its model is “wheeled”.
-The “wheel_circumference_mm” is 217.
+The "wheel_circumference_mm" is 217.
-The “width_mm” is the distance between wheel centerlines, 260mm in this case.
+The "width_mm" is the distance between wheel centerlines, 260mm in this case.
-The "left" and "right" attributes represent the motors corresponding to the left and right sides of the rover.
-Since we named the motors “left” and “right”, the lists of motors for the left and right sides are simply "left", and "right", respectively.
+The "spin_slip_factor" of 1.76 is used in steering caluculations to account for slippage of the wheels against the ground while turning.

 **Attributes**: